Leofia/Triangles_Project/README.md

 ### Step 4: Repeat Input
 - You can enter new coordinates to redraw the matrix with a new triangle.

+## Notes
+Matrix size limit: Large sizes may impact performance.
+A maximum size of 100 is recommended.
+Input coordinates: Must be within the matrix bounds.
+Otherwise, the drawing will fail.
+## Requirements
+Java 8 or later
+A text editor or an IDE
 ## Example Run
 ```plaintext